NotHyper-474/CodeStage-ObscuredPrefs-Decrypter/README.md

 ### It's saying the base64 code is invalid
-Make sure you didn't put the whole key name (e.g "AAAAAA==\_h542588110") or you didn't include an invalid character (like the dot at the end of a value, it's for some unknown reason placed there and it isn't part of the base64 code)
+Make sure you didn't put the whole key name (e.g "AAAAAA==\_h542588110") or you didn't include an invalid character (like the dot at the end of a value, it is just a trailing character and isn't part of the base64 code)

 ### I can't compile from code because of the missing files
 I've decided to include only the Windows Forms source code, the "missing code"